-The Penn State Children’s Hospital Approach to Concussion Care
+The Penn State Health Children’s Hospital Approach to Concussion Care

 Our care team works closely with injured child or teen and their families, schools, employers, coaches, athletic trainers, school nurses and referring doctors.
 Our goal is to help your child heal completely from a concussion.
 We aim to help them return to full activity as quickly and safely as possible.

 Our Experts in Concussion Care

 Why Choose Penn State Health Children’s Hospital for Concussion Care

 Penn State Health provides only the best for your child.
 We are committed to delivering the highest quality treatment and support, focusing on the unique needs of your child – physical, cognitive and emotional.
 Our team extends beyond the medical provider, with resources such as an academic liaison and pediatric neuropsychologist.
 Our team also utilizes specialists from speech therapy, occupational therapy and physical therapy.
 We consider the “whole patient” in our care.

 Nationally Recognized Care

 Penn State Health Children’s Hospital is routinely ranked among the best children’s hospitals in the nation due to our focus on patient care, safety and research.